 By Joanne Jeffries.
-Last Updated 23rd November 2021.
+Last Updated 3rd October 2022.
 Welcome to our guide on claiming for a car accident in Tenerife.
+Here, we look at what you may need to know about driving in Tenerife and how we could help with car accident claims in Tenerife.

 Have you been injured whilst driving on holiday in Tenerife?
 Do you need to make a Tenerife car accident claim?
 If you have been injured in a car accident abroad whilst staying on the largest of Spain’s Canary Islands, this guide will provide you with all of the information you need to know, such as what to do before driving in Tenerife, and how much you could claim in compensation.
 Whilst we focus specifically on one of the Canary Islands in this guide, much of the information is relevant to accidents on the roads across the rest of the Canary Islands, as well as the Spanish mainland.